cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 * Allow transformations of data and graphs.
 * Allow some tutorial games to be played.
 * Allow the user to enter valence information per variable.
-* Allow the uer to save out sesssions by zipping the contents of the session directory and unzip them by unzipping (programmatically).
+* Allow the user to save out sesssions by zipping the contents of the session directory and unzip them by unzipping (programmatically).
 The user is free to unzip these thenskves abd recover easily readable text files defining the session.